Nauroz (TV series): Production

-Nauroz was confused by media reports with Neem, another Shahzad Kashmiri directorial, Kashif Anwar's written and Mawra Hocane starrer.
-About choosing this script, Hocane stated that, Nauroz threw her right out of her comfort zone and Shahzad Kashmiri's guidance helped her to grow as an actor and as a person.
+Nauroz was confused by media reports with Neem, another Shahzad Kashmiri directorial, Kashif Anwar's written and Mawra Hocane starrer, as the development began on it during the same time.
+Due to the COVID-19 pandemic lockdown and lead actor Ameer Gilani's unavailability due to his academic engagements, Neem was put on hold and Kashmiri started the pre-production work of Nauroz along with writer Kashif Anwar, and Hocane was offered by Kashmiri to star in Nauroz.
+On choosing this script, Hocane stated that, Nauroz threw her right out of her comfort zone and Shahzad Kashmiri's guidance helped her to grow as an actor and as a person.
 To portray a young girl, Hocane lost about 6 kg weight and was almost starving leading her to clear her memory about the filming of the series.

 The trailer of the series was launched by the network on 22 April 2023.

 Broadcast

 On 29 June 2023, it was revealed by the channel's social media handles that the show will premier on 13 July 2023, airing episodes weekly on Thursday at 20:00 PST.

 Soundtrack

 The original soundtrack track of the series 'Sawal' is performed by Amanat Ali, with lyrics by Kashif Anwar and music composition by Naveed Nashad.